ScottWeinstein/react-ng-perf-comparison/README.md

 ---

-### Noticeable UI Lag
+### Noticeable delay in data freshness

-Using RxJS timeInterval() as a simple visual representation of thoroughput, Angular components consistently show lower time intervals than React.
+Using RxJS timeInterval() as a simple visual representation of throughput, Angular components consistently show lower time intervals than React.
 Due to the single-threaded nature of JavaScript, the RxJS timeInterval (1st binding) is a simple visual representation of how quickly each framework can process a data update given a consistent number of microtasks on the event loop - the closer it is to the publisher's 50ms rate, the better.

 **Note that while this screenshot displays only a small lag through the time interval field, that lag is noticably amplified in a complex enterprise application where the